Maremoo2/PlayerLookup/README.md

 ## Features

 - Compare multiple OSRS players' skills and activities.
 - Highlight top 4 skill levels and scores.
+NOTE: NEEDS TO BE FIXED
 - Indicate players with level 99 skills with a green star.
 - Provide tier groups based on total skill levels and monster skill levels.